notgull/notgull.github.io/_posts/2023-07-01-quest-for-piet-part-2.md

 ![Reference](/images/cairo-test-04-2.00.png)

-...and there is no reference image, because the renderer panicked!
+...and there is no [`piet-glow`] image, because the renderer panicked!
 Whoop dee doo!

 Apparently it's because a gradient with a size of zero is being passed in to some method somewhere along the way, which I forgot to handle.
-For straight line gradients, the width or heigh will be zero, which [`tiny-skia`] doesn't like.
+For straight line gradients, the width or height will be zero, which [`tiny-skia`] doesn't like.

-*I can't believe we're only on sample number four so far...*
+*I can't believe we're only on sample number four, please free me from this mortal coil...*

 I did some investigation, and it turns out that this stems from the fact that I did gradients wrong.
 You see, I was thinking mostly about radial gradients when I was writing the implementation for gradients.
 I defined a "bounding box" for which the gradient wouldn't repeat inside of.